THE SINKING OF THE USS CORRY (DD-463)

 Regarding the Corry's official loss of ship report, which states that the Corry hit a mine:

-"We considered that the evidence of gunfire was overwhelming, and none of us had experienced anything that could be taken for the blast of a mine." -- USS Corry officer stationed on the wing of the bridge on D-Day, commenting on the Corry's battle report suddenly being changed from artillery fire to a mine causing the sinking, disregarding all the damage assessment input by Corry officers, chiefs and crew members.
-The officer was thrown aft, toward the explosion, and he explains how that motion is consistent with artillery hitting the Corry, not a mine.
+"We considered that the evidence of gunfire was overwhelming, and none of us had experienced anything that could be taken for the blast of a mine." -- USS Corry officer stationed on the wing of the Corry's bridge on D-Day, commenting on the Corry's battle report suddenly being changed from artillery fire causing the sinking, to a mine stated as the cause.
+This change in the report utterly disregarded all the damage assessment input from Corry officers, chiefs and crew members.
+The officer was thrown aft, toward the explosion, and he explains how that motion is consistent with heavy artillery fire hitting the Corry, driving the center of the ship downward, not a mine exploding and driving the center of the ship upward.

 The officer also stated: "I have no idea why the official records state that we hit a mine.
 I personally do not believe we did, and neither did any of the other officers."

-Quoting the official report as history: For those who know only the Corry's official loss of ship report which states that the Corry hit a mine, the first problem to explain is: How does a mine exploding on the seaward side of the Corry amidships (as stated in the official report) cause the Corry to move away from the beach sideways keel first?
-A mine detonating on the seaward side would push the ship toward the beach, not away from it.
+Quoting the official report as history: For those who know only the Corry's official loss of ship report which states that the Corry hit a mine and want to maintain that story as history, the first problem to explain is: How does a mine exploding on the seaward side of the Corry amidships (as stated in the official report) cause the Corry to move away from the beach sideways keel first?
+A mine detonating on the seaward side of the Corry would push the ship toward the beach, not away from it.
 Heavy artillery hitting the Corry amidships is what pushed the Corry away from the beach when it got hit.
 The next problem to explain is: How does a mine exploding amidships just above the keel (as stated in the official report) drive the center of the ship downward and cause the bow and stern to rise with men being thrown toward the center of the ship?
-Incoming heavy artillery shells detonating below the water level do all that.
+Incoming heavy artillery shells detonating below the water level drive the center of the ship downward.
 A mine detonating amidships will not submerge the middle of the ship, and it would not cause the bow and stern to rise when detonating; nor would its explosion amidships throw men toward the center of the ship.

 After the survivor camp meeting attended by the Corry's commanding officer, none of the other Corry officers, chiefs, or crew were consulted for input on the re-written Corry mine report, which then became the final official loss of ship report for the Corry - (click to read).